banyekalaok/cee498report/manuscript.md

 - The EDA revealed that there are 39 unique lines that conduct a wide range of rides from 2 to 1,300.
 Since the line is a strong predicator of bus loads (i.e., popular lines will likely have larger loads), the line were converted via one-hot encoding.
 - The EDA revealed that there are 7 unique vehicle types that conduct a wide range of rides from 452 to 9,414 .
 Since the vehicle type is a strong predicator of bus loads (i.e., larger vehicles can carry larger loads), the vehicle type was also converted via one-hot encoding.
 - Similar logic as above was used to convert the week days using one-hot encoding.

+In our project, We create a function called "preprocessing" which including serval functions to deal with different data as we discussed earlier.
+Feature engineering, Handing Missing data, Feature scaling and One-hot encoding method are included in this function.

 ### Cross-validation